-If you find the water, for example in the streams, canals or pools and tubs are not treated well - have a smell, weird color, weird objects, it is best to avoid swimming or bathing in there.
-You may get skin irritation problem.
+If you find the water, for example in the streams, canals, or pools and tubs is not treated well – have a smell, weird color, and weird objects, it is best to avoid swimming or bathing in there.
+You may get skin irritation problems.

 Yes and no.

 Yes, if you know that the water source to make the ice is safe enough to drink, boiled or bottled.
 If it is tap water, you should avoid using ice.
 Many stores try to save money by doing this, so read the reviews about food safety before eating at any restaurant.

 Tips for Staying Safe When Using Water in Vietnam

 For information about Food Safety in Vietnam in general, do check out our guides!

 - Go to the doctor before traveling for a general check-up and see if you need to bring particular medicines with you.